brianpos/UploadFIG/README.md

 * Validate any search parameters included
 (Note: These validation results should be verified as correct and investigate if they would impact the operation of the guide in your environment/toolchain)

+## Resource IDs
+While uploading the package content the utility will attempt to find the resource on the server using the following methods:
+* Example resources: simple read by Resource ID <br/>*(e.g. GET [base]/[ResourceType]/[ResourceID])*
+    - always uses PUT to update the resource
+    - This will overwrite any existing resource with the same ID
+* Canonical resources: search via canonical URL and canonical version <br/>*(e.g. GET [base]/[ResourceType]?url=[CanonicalUrl]&version=[CanonicalVersion])*
+    - PUT if the canonical resource matches a record by canonical URL/Version
+    - "refreshes" or brings the resource back to a known good state
+    - POST for any new resources
+    - Multiple resources with different canonical version numbers found with the same canonical are reported in the output
+    - Multiple resources with the same canonical version number are rejected and must be resolved manually before the resource can be processed

 ## Running the utility